apache/cloudstack-documentation/source/adminguide/storage.rst

 Working With Volumes
 --------------------

-A volume provides storage to a guest VM.
+A volume provides storage to a Guest Instance.
 The volume can provide for a root disk or an additional data disk.
-CloudStack supports additional volumes for guest VMs.
+CloudStack supports additional volumes for Guest Instances.

 Volumes are created for a specific hypervisor type.
 A volume that has been attached to guest using one hypervisor type (e.g, XenServer) may